Kiva business microloans review

 - Reaching out to organizations that might be interested in contributing to your campaign.

 After your loan is funded, Kiva will send the funds to your PayPal account within five to seven business days.
+You have the option to request a six-month grace period before repayments begin, after the funds are disbursed.

 What do I need to apply?